College of Family Physicians of Canada

 Physicians trained in medical CBT report better patient outcomes, less stress, and higher job satisfaction (see).
 Take your three core modules in whatever sequence you desire.
 You'll learn to provide much better psychological care within your standard-length appointments.
 And you'll earn valuable Mainpro-C credits from the College of Family Physicians of Canada—wherever you choose to travel.

-The 2014 Vacation CME Catalog is now here.
-You can choose from 16 destinations, including cities (e.g., Ottawa, Toronto, Vancouver), resorts (e.g., Disney World, Maui, Whistler), and cruises (e.g., Asia, Baltics, Caribbean).
-Workshops are accredited by the CFPC for up to 18.0 Mainpro-Cs.
+The 2016 Vacation CME Catalog is now here.
+You can choose from a wide variety of destinations, including cities (e.g., Ottawa, Toronto, Vancouver), resorts (e.g., Disney World, Maui, Whistler), and cruises (e.g., Asia, British Isles, Caribbean, Mediterranean, South Pacific).
+All workshops are accredited by the CFPC for 12.0 Mainpro-Cs.

 College of Family Physicians of Canada award.
 The CFPC has honored CBT Canada with the 2013 Continuing Professional Development Program Award for its three core medical CBT workshops (CBT for Anxiety, CBT for Depression, and CBT Tools).
 This highly-competitive award recognizes the best CME programs in the country.

 Feedback Summary Report.
 CBT Canada's 2012 report is now available for download as a 47pg PDF.
 Scores averaged over 90% for the categories of "relevance", "currency", "expertise", "presentation style"—and "workshop overall".
 Improvements are on the way!

 "A provider of exceptional learning experiences.
 CBT Canada is proud to be a runner-up recipient of the 2011 College of Family Physicians of Canada CPD Providers Award.
 This major CFPC award recognizes the best CME providers in the country.